101 Cooking For Two

 Ingredients

-• 1 ½ pound country style boneless pork ribs - one slab
+• 1 ยฝ pound Country-style boneless pork ribs - one slab

 • 1 tablespoon BBQ sauce

-Remove from heat and brush the top (not the bottom) generously with the BBQ sauce of your choice (optional).
-Be sure to get the slices.
+• Remove from heat and brush the top (not the bottom) generously with BBQ sauce.
+Be sure to get it into the cuts.

-Place in the oven and bake until the internal temperature is 145°-150°, about 15 minutes, but the time will vary.
-Let rest for 5 minutes before cutting.
+• Transfer the skillet to the oven and bake until the internal temperature reaches 145ยฐF to 150ยฐF, about 15 minutes.
+Let rest for 5 minutes before serving.

 Recipe Notes

-1. Country-style boneless pork ribs are NOT the same as bone-in country-style ribs, and they are not cooked the same.
+1. Boneless country-style pork ribs are not the same as bone-in versions and require different cooking.

-4. Be sure to dry the ribs well before seasoning and adding them to the skillet.
+4. Always dry the ribs well before seasoning and searing.

-5. Get the skillet and oil hot on the stovetop before adding the ribs.
+5. Preheat the skillet and oil before adding the ribs.

 Your Own Private Notes